Zombie Apocalypse Story Ideas and Writing Prompts

 Let your imagination roam.
 Close your eyes and put your finger on a map.
 Use a setting no one else has used for a post-apocalyptic zombie novel.
 Starting with a cool setting energizes the writing process.
 It forces you to research, to learn something new.
 It makes you more invested in the story.

-Add some interesting characters and the dramatic tension that comes from zombie outbreak survival, and you’re off the races.
+Add some interesting characters and the dramatic tension that comes from zombie outbreak survival, and you’re off to the races.

 7. Give your novel a historical backdrop.